dentarg/auth0-blog/_posts/phoenix-auth0-countdown.markdown

 - 2016-08-04-creating-your-first-elm-app-part-1
 ---

-**TL;DR:** [Elixir](https://elixir-lang.org) (like PHP) is a dynamically typed language with lots of helpful documentation.
+**TL;DR:** The [Elixir language](https://elixir-lang.org) (like PHP) is a dynamically typed language with lots of helpful documentation.
 It builds on [Erlang](http://www.erlang.org) and the Erlang VM.
 You can be up and running almost immediately.
 If your app compiles, it's already deployable.
 The [Phoenix framework for Elixir apps](http://phoenixframework.org) is genuinely exciting to use.
-Let's build an easy-to-use application that manages upcoming events, built with the Phoenix Framework and authenticated with [Auth0](https://auth0.com).
+Let's build an easy-to-use application that manages upcoming events, built with the Phoenix framework and authenticated with [Auth0](https://auth0.com).
 The final code can be found at the [auth0-elixir-countdown GitHub repo](https://github.com/lukeoliff/auth0-elixir-countdown).

 ---

-## Elixir
+## Elixir language

 Personally, I've been stuck under a rock as a developer.
-I've missed plenty of cool languages whilst playing with PHP—and [Elixir](https://elixir-lang.org) is no exception.
+I've missed plenty of cool languages whilst playing with PHP—and the [Elixir language](https://elixir-lang.org) is no exception.
 Fortunately for me, Elixir (like PHP) is a dynamically typed language with lots of helpful documentation.
 My brain didn't have to work ***too*** hard to build something practical and fun.
 Elixir builds on [Erlang](http://www.erlang.org) and leverages the Erlang VM.
 Its got a super small footprint and is surprisingly robust.
 You can be up and running almost immediately.

 ***It doesn't stop there.***